H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: Experiment

 \subsubsection{Metrics}

-To evaluate scene geometry, we use the Depth L1 Error$[cm]$ Accuracy$[cm]$, Completion$[cm]$ and Completion Ratio$[<5cm\%]$ of reconstructed mesh.
-Besides, We use SSIM and PSNR to evaluate scene appearance on rendered images from all training views (Interpolation) and distant novel views (Extrapolation).
-Only the portions of the mesh included in voxels are considered, and non-depth regions are not measured in Depth L1 Error, SSIM, and PSNR.
+To evaluate scene geometry, we use the Depth L1 Error$[cm]$ Accuracy$[cm]$, Completion$[cm]$ and Completion Ratio$[<5cm\%]$ of the reconstructed mesh.
+Besides, We use SSIM (structural similarity index measure)\cite{wang2004image} and PSNR (Peak signal-to-noise ratio)\cite{hore2010image} like to evaluate scene appearance on rendered images from all training views (Interpolation) and distant novel views (Extrapolation).
+Only the portions of the mesh included in voxels are considered, and non-depth regions are not measured in Depth L1 Error, SSIM\cite{wang2004image}, and PSNR\cite{hore2010image}.